Contact Lens Basics

 Contact Lens Designs

-- Spherical contact lenses are the typical, rounded design of contact lenses, which can correct myopia (nearsightedness) or hyperopia (farsightedness).
+• Spherical contact lenses have the same lens power throughout the entire optical part of the lens to correct myopia (nearsightedness) or hyperopia (farsightedness).

-- Bifocal contact lenses contain different zones for near and far vision to correct presbyopia [more about bifocal contacts].
+• Multifocal contact lenses (including bifocal contacts) contain different power zones for near and far vision to correct presbyopia as well as nearsightedness or farsightedness.
+Some multifocal lenses also can correct astigmatism.
+[Read more about bifocal contacts.]

 All of these lenses can be custom made for hard-to-fit eyes.
-Many other additional lens designs are available.
-Typically these are less common and fabricated for use in special situations, such as correcting for keratoconus.
+Other lens designs also are available — including lenses fabricated for use in special situations, such as correcting for keratoconus.

 More Contact Lens Features

-Colored Lenses.
-Many of the types of lenses described above also come in colors that can enhance the natural color of your eyes that is, make your green eyes even greener, for example.
-Or these lenses can totally change the eye's appearance, as in from brown to blue.
-[More about colored lenses.]
+Colored lenses.
+Many of the types of lenses described above also come in colors that can enhance the natural color of your eyes — that is, make your green eyes even greener, for example.
+Other colored lenses can totally change the color of your eyes, as in from brown to blue.

-Special-Effect Lenses.
-Also called theatrical, novelty, or costume lenses, these take coloration one step further to make you look like a cat, a zombie, or another alter-ego of your choice.
-[More about special-effect contacts.]
+Special-effect lenses.
+Also called theatrical, novelty, or costume lenses, special-effect contacts take coloration one step further to make you look like a cat, a vampire, or another alter-ego of your choice.

-Custom Lenses.
-If conventional contact lenses don't seem to work for you, you might be a candidate for a customized design.
-[More about custom lenses.]
+Custom lenses.
+If conventional contact lenses don't seem to work for you, you might be a candidate for custom contact lenses that are made-to-order for your individual eye shape and visual needs.

 Which Contact Lens Is Right for You?